Jump to: Read full review

 The U.S. Bank Secured Visa Card is a poor credit card by most standards.
-It doesn’t give consumers enough benefits to warrant its $29 fee.
-There are plenty of better options for consumers with bad credit, including the Discover it® Secured, that don’t charge annual fees and actually provide rewards on everyday purchases.
+It doesn’t give consumers enough benefits to warrant its $0 fee.
+There are plenty of better options for consumers with bad credit that don’t charge annual fees and actually provide rewards on everyday purchases.

 Review: Should You Apply For The U.S. Bank Secured Visa Card?

 The U.S. Bank Secured Visa Card is a run-of-the-mill credit card, and most consumers can do better by seeking out other offers.
-The card is targeted at people with bad credit, however, that’s no excuse to offer so little to consumers in terms of benefits, especially in today’s card market.
-There are plenty of secured credit cards, including the Discover it® Secured or the Capital One® Secured Mastercard®, that provide you with significantly better perks at a lower cost.
+The card is targeted at people with N/A credit, however, that’s no excuse to offer so little to consumers in terms of benefits, especially in today’s card market.
+There are plenty of secured credit cards, including the Capital One Platinum Secured Credit Card, that provide you with significantly better perks at a lower cost.

 All this is not to say the U.S. Bank Secured Visa Card has nothing to offer.
 The card does provide their user with the standard slew of benefits you’d get with most credit cards in the United States.
 If, for some reason, none of the no-fee secured credit cards don’t appeal to you, this is still a valid option.
 Using this card responsibly, over a long period of time, will still improve your credit score.
 When it comes to secured cards, we often don’t ask for much more than that.

 Bottom Line: Even if you have a bad credit score, you can get significantly better credit cards than the U.S. Bank Secured Visa Card.
-The Discover it® Secured and Capital One® Secured Mastercard® both come with no annual fee, and are an arguably better deal for consumers.
+The Capital One Platinum Secured Credit Card comes with $0 Annual Fee, and is an arguably better deal for consumers.
 Read more in our comparison section below.

 U.S. Bank Secured Visa Card Benefits & Features